Locally connected Smale spaces, pinched spectrum, and infra-nilmanifolds: Introduction

 \begin{theorem} Suppose that $(\X, f)$ is a Smale space such that $\X$ is connected and locally connected.
 Let $a_0, a_1, b_0, b_1$ be the stable lower and upper, and the unstable lower and upper critical exponents, respectively.
 If then $(\X, f)$ is topologically conjugate to a hyperbolic infra-nilmanifold automorphism. \end{theorem}

-We show that Brin's pinching condition on the Mather spectrum of an Anosov diffeomorphism implies our condition on the critical exponents.
+We show that the Brin's pinching condition on the Mather spectrum of an Anosov diffeomorphism implies our condition on the critical exponents.

-As an application of Theorem~\ref{th:brin}, we show that the theorem of J.~Franks on co-dimension one Anosov diffeomorphisms is true for all locally connected Smale spaces.
+As another application of Theorem~\ref{th:main}, we show that the theorem of J.~Franks and S.E.~Newhouse on co-dimension one Anosov diffeomorphisms is true for all locally connected Smale spaces.

-\begin{theorem} Let $(\X, f)$ be a Smale space such that $\X$ is connected and locally connected, and either stable or unstable equivalence classes of $(\X, f)$ are homeomorphic (with respect to their intrinsic topology) to $\R$.
+\begin{theorem} Let $(\X, f)$ be a Smale space such that $\X$ is connected and locally connected, and either stable or unstable leaves of $(\X, f)$ are homeomorphic (with respect to their intrinsic topology) to $\R$.
 Then $(\X, f)$ is topologically conjugate to a hyperbolic linear automorphism of a torus $\R^n/\Z^n$. \end{theorem}

 Here intrinsic topology of a leaf is the direct limit topology coming from decomposition of a leaf into the union of plaques of rectangles of $\X$.